India, Nepal make efforts to restore normalcy to ties; Hold comprehensive review, resolve to expand cooperation in key areas | Law-Order

-Foreign ministers of India and Nepal on Friday held a comprehensive review of all aspects of bilateral ties and explored ways to further strengthen cooperation in key areas of connectivity, trade and energy, in the first high-level engagement between the two nations after relations nosedived following a boundary row last year.
+Nepal on Friday requested India for early supply of coronavirus vaccines, as the two countries held a comprehensive review of all aspects of bilateral ties including border management, connectivity and trade, in the first high-level engagement between the two sides after relations nosedived following a boundary row last year.

-In the sixth India-Nepal Joint Commission Meeting (JCM), External Affairs Minister S Jaishankar and his Nepalese counterpart Pradeep Kumar Gyawali discussed cooperation in a range of areas including economy and trade, border management, power, oil and gas, water resources, capacity building and tourism among others, an official statement said.
+In the sixth India-Nepal Joint Commission Meeting (JCM), co-chaired by External Affairs Minister S Jaishankar and his Nepalese counterpart Pradeep Kumar Gyawali, the two sides also discussed cooperation in a range of areas, including power, oil and gas, water resources, capacity building and tourism among others, an official statement said.

+Ties between India and Nepal came under severe strain after Nepal last year published a new political map that showed the three Indian territories - Limpiyadhura, Kalapani and Lipulekh - as part of Nepal.
+Nepalese diplomatic sources said Gyawali raised the boundary row with Jaishankar during the one-on-one interaction.
+In the statement, the Ministry of External Affairs (MEA) mentioned border management among several areas of cooperation that the two sides discussed during the talks.

+In an address at a think-tank, Gyawali said both sides have agreed to resolve the boundary question through talks, and added that despite differences in one area, there was momentum in the overall engagement.

 Gyawali, accompanied by Nepalese Foreign Secretary Bharat Raj Paudyal arrived here on Thursday on a three-day visit in the midst of a political turmoil in Kathmandu, triggered by Prime Minister KP Sharma Oli's sudden decision to dissolve Parliament and call for fresh elections.